MCT-master/mct-master.github.io/_posts_draft/2021-11-27-arvid-mixing-in-python.md

 ### **Reverbs and Delay**

 We made an IIR filter on the basis of Schroeders very first algorithm for creating an artificial reverberator.

 Insert link to article

 It uses a set up of four parallell comb filters which then runs into two cascading allpass filters.
 Setting the parameters takes a little guessing and praying to the binary gods, and it's not a reverb you would recommend to your favourite pop star, but it's an actual reverb and we proudly used it in our mix.

 Insert audio dry and wet of a short signal

 Our delay was a FIR filter impulse response generating function, which does the processing in the frequency domain and therefore is much quicker to use.
 By choosing a number of impulses the audio signal would then be repeated as many times as the number of impulses, with a decreasing gain.
-It is definetly not an all purpose delay, as it works best on small segments of audio.
+It is definitely not an all purpose delay, as it works best on small segments of audio.

 Insert wet signal

 ### **Filters and saturation**

-For filters we chose to make a function that created a FIRfilter which could be either lowpass or highpass, and which did the short time fourier transform of the signal and applied it's filtering in the frequency domain.
+For filters we chose to make a function that created a FIR filter which could be either `lowpass` or `highpass`, and which did the short time fourier transform (STFT) of the signal and applied it's filtering in the frequency domain.
 This ensured it would be quick, and you could set parameters for passband, stopband and order of the filter in the arguments.

-The saturation function (aptly names softClipper) uses numpy.arctan and some creative math to apply saturation (or distortion if turned up), and rather than trying to explain that math; here's the code:
+The saturation function (aptly names softClipper) uses `numpy.arctan` and some creative math to apply saturation (or distortion if turned up), and rather than trying to explain that math; here's the code:

 Insert softClipper code

 As the last of our fx we made a small function to reverse an audio segment.
 This maybe the only function that Python would do quicker and easier than it's more user friendly counterparts.
-Just numpy.flip(audio) and the Beatles would have been sold.
+Just `numpy.flip(audio)` and the Beatles would have been sold.

 ### **Instruments**

 Our program also needed some instruments, or rather functions that could create sound.
 Why?
 Because DAWs have that.
 And we wanted to make a DAW in Python.
 Did we use any of them?
 Hardly.
 Just one of them.
 But it's there and maybe someone else would one day feel the need to enter the abyss of doom and attempt to use our program to mix some music.

 We made sine, square, sawtooth and triangle oscillators, and even a pulsewidth modulated oscillator with it's own LFO.
 There's also an ADS amplitude envelope.

 # **Mixing the music**

-With our Python DAW up and running we set about to actually process the audio files.
+With our Python DAW up and running, we set about to actually process the audio files.
 At this point of time our deadline was a point in the distant past and sleep deprivation had kicked in, but the joy of mixing in Python kept us going through the night for a couple of days in a row.

 The process would be something like this:

-1. Load one track using librosa.
+1. Load one track using `librosa`.
 2. Applying some filtering, reverb and saturation in the for loop.
 Maybe set up some conditional processing or change parameters in a FX every time the for loop iterated.
 3. Hit the run cell command in Jupyter notebook and wait for a couple of minutes before finally hearing the result.
 4. Changing some parameters in the FX.
 5. Repeat process from 3.

 It might sound like a walk in the park but don't be fooled.
 The computation would be deadly slow for some of our FX, and it could take hours of testing until we would achieve anything close to a pleasing result.
 Sometimes we'd get lucky and find some nice settings for our FX early on, while most of the time it would sound disastrously bad and require endless fiddling with the parameters and waiting for the code to run.

 But at last you could end up with something interesting, and then say some prayers hoping it would work in the final mix.

 Insert example of wavefiles before and after processing

 After a few nights of this ordeal we then had six tracks we could sum together.
-(We resynthesised the lead synth with pretty midi's built in synthesize() function, and applied our usual processing to the track in order to have two different lead synths which we could pan).
-We set different amplitude values for two tracks, the mixL and mixR, and then merged them together to form a stereo file.
+(We resynthesised the lead synth with pretty midi's built in `synthesize()` function, and applied our usual processing to the track in order to have two different lead synths which we could pan).
+We set different amplitude values for two tracks, the `mixL` and `mixR`, and then merged them together to form a `stereo_file`.
 And closed our eyes and felt asleep over our computers to the sound of our very own and very first Python DAW mix.